helium/HIP/0051-helium-dao.md

 *Proof-of-Coverage Process*

 The DNP subDAO defines the rules for Proof-of-Coverage activity.
-In a given epoch, Challengers, Challenges, and Witnesses ****(in the case of a three party network) ****relay the results of challenges toDNP Oracles.
+In a given epoch, Challengers, Challenges, and Witnesses ****(in the case of a three party POC process) ****relay the results of challenges to DNP Oracles.

-Every epoch, DNP Oracles calculate each miners’ rewards based on proof of coverage data and distributes it to accounts on the L1 according to the emissions schedule for the subDAO.
+Every epoch, DNP Oracles calculate each miners’ rewards based on proof of coverage data and distribute DNT to accounts on the L1 according to the emissions schedule for the subDAO.

 *HNT Emissions Calculation to subDAO Treasury Reserve*